Alan K. Fox

 of Michigan in 2000.
 My work focuses on international trade, with an

-emphasis on computable general equilibrium modeling.
+emphasis on computable general equilibrium modeling and climate change

 In October 2000, I joined the Research Division, Office of